-The Company was incorporated in Mauritius as a private company under the Mauritius Companies Act 2001 on 23 June 2011 and was licenced as a Category 2 Global Business Company on 24 June 2011.
-The Company's registered office address is c/o Cim Corporate Services Ltd, Les Cascades Building, Edith Cavell Street, Port Louis, Mauritius.
+Bloom Fountain Limited (The "Company") was incorporated in Mauritius as a private company under the Mauritius Companies Act 2001 on 23 June 2011 and was licenced as a Category 2 Global Business Company on 24 June 2011.
+The Company's registered office address at c/o Cim Corporate Services Ltd, Les Cascades Building, Edith Cavell Street, Port Louis, Mauritius.
 The Company's principal activity is investment holding and to provide consultancy services.

-2 APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS
+2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRS)

-In the current year, the Company has applied all of the new and revised Standards and Interpretations issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting years beginning on 1 April 2014.
+In the current year, the Company has applied all of the new and revised Standards and Interpretations Issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC") of the IASB that are relevant to its operations and effective for accounting periods beginning on 1 April 2015.

-2.1 Revised Standards applied with no material effect on the financial statements
+2.1 New and Revised Standards applied with no material effect on the financial statements

-The following relevant revised Standards have been applied in these financial statements.
-Their application has not had any material impact on the amounts reported for current and prior years but may affect the accounting for future transactions or arrangements.
+The following relevant new and revised Standards have been applied in these financial statements.
+Their application has not had any material impact on the amounts reported in these financial statements but may affect the accounting for future transactions or arrangements.